matthew-brett/msc_imaging/assessment_b_2018_faq.md

 Prefer the `thresh_zstat` image when you are choosing images to point to for your report.

+## Do I need to get exactly the same answers as the paper?

+You will all but certainly find that, if you do your analysis correctly, you will not get exactly the same answers as the paper.
+Just for example, you are using a different version of FSL.
+In some cases, we are really guessing what the authors did, and this is particularly so for the replication of figure 2, panel D, where it isn't clear (to me) what voxels the authors were averaging to get their effect sizes.
+I guessed it was all the voxels in the lateral and ventral cortex regions, but that may be wrong.
+You may not have exactly the same set of subjects as the authors used here.

+So, all the marks for the replication are for the correct procedure, giving a valid answer for the data you have.

 ## How do I copy my Word / other files from my laptop to the cluster?

 ### On Windows